gauravkapoor07/Telemedicine/README.md

 ### 6. **Cloud & DevOps**
 - **AWS/GCP/Azure**: Cloud services for hosting, scaling, and managing telemedicine applications.
 - **Docker**: For containerizing the application and ensuring consistent environments.
-- **Kubernetes**: For automating deployment, scaling, and managing containerized applications.

 ---
 ## 📦 Installation